Skip to main content

 }

-After creating new JavaScript methods, developers can add them to the events of WeDa components for invocation, such as obtaining the value of an Input component or handling the trigger events of a Button component.
+After creating a new JavaScript method, developers can bind it to WeDa component events for invocation, such as obtaining the value of an Input component or handling trigger events from a Button component.

 1.2 Saving Blocks

 Select the root container of the block to be saved and save it as a block.
-Developers need to add all queries and functions used within the block to the saved items to ensure they function properly when reusing or downloading the block.
+Developers need to include all queries and functions used within the block in the saved items to ensure they function properly when reusing or downloading the block.

-• If developers use login authentication, cloud functions, cloud storage, cloud database, or other WeDa services in blocks, please access WeDa services.
-If not used, it is not necessary.
+• If developers use WeDa services such as login authentication, cloud functions, cloud storage, or databases in blocks, please access WeDa services.
+If not used, this step is not required.

 1.3 Downloading Blocks

-After saving the block, developers can download it in 'Add-Custom-Custom Blocks' and follow the pop-up instructions to use it as a component in existing projects.
+After saving the block, developers can download it under 'Add-Custom-Custom Blocks' and incorporate it as a component in existing projects by following the pop-up instructions.

 Note

-Blocks being downloaded as Web code packages require the corresponding react version.
+The block is downloaded as a Web code package and requires the corresponding react version.

 "react": "^16.14.0",